Investiture of the Gods

 The Investiture of the Gods, also known by its Chinese titles Fengshen Yanyi (封神演義 (Fēngshén Yǎnyì, Fêng^{1}-shên^{2} Yan^{3}-yi^{4}, Fung^{1} San^{4} Jin^{2} Ji^{6})) and Fengshen Bang (封神榜), (Note: Less common translations of the title include The Canonisation of the Gods.) is a 16th-century Chinese novel and one of the major vernacular Chinese works in the gods and demons (shenmo) genre written during the Ming dynasty (1368–1644).
 Consisting of 100 chapters, it was first published in book form between 1567 and 1619.
 Another source claims it was published in a finalized edition in 1605.
 The work combines elements of history, folklore, mythology, legends and fantasy.

 The story is set in the era of the decline of the Shang dynasty (1600–1046 BC) and the rise of the Zhou dynasty (1046–256 BC).
 It intertwines numerous elements of Chinese mythology, Chinese folk religion, Chinese Buddhism, Confucianism, and Taoism, including deities, demons, immortals and spirits.
 The authorship is attributed to Xu Zhonglin.

+The Investiture of the Gods is generally regarded as one of the most important works of Chinese gods-and-demons fiction (shenmo xiaoshuo), comparable in status to Journey to the West.
+Because of its large cast of gods and immortals and its combination of mythology with the historical fall of the Shang dynasty and the rise of the Zhou dynasty, it has become one of the most significant mythical literary works of the Chinese people.